savob/savobajic.ca/content/projects/work/kneeload.md

 ## Making a Proper System

-With the communication system proven to work, I had succeeded in making the bridge we so despirately needed.
+With the communication system proven to work, I had succeeded in making the bridge we so desperately needed.
 My work now turned to fleshing the system out and using it to implement motion adjustments.

 The first order of business was getting more I/O for the robot side to allow more more data transfer